Spillover of the Myanmar civil war (2021–present): Thailand

 On 5 April 2024, the junta garrison in Myawaddy surrendered to the KNLA, allowing anti-junta forces to take the border town.
 During the capture of Myawaddy, certain junta officials fled into Thailand.
 The junta requested Thailand for a military flight from Mae Sot to evacuate said officials and others awaiting refuge on the border.

 The conflict has also contributed to a rise in malaria along the Myanmar–Thailand border.

 On 30 November 2024, the Myanmar Navy opened fire on Thai fishing boats after allegedly intruding on Myanmar waters.
 One fisherman drowned, two were injured, and 31 crew members were detained.

+On 30 November 2025, 4 Burmese migrant workers in Mae Sot were injured from shells originating from clashes between the Tatmadaw and the KNLA in Minletpan, Myawaddy Township.

+On 22 January 2026, the Cobra Column unit of the Karen National Liberation Army handed over a Myanmar national, Naing Lin Aung, to the Royal Thai Army after he attempted to flee Thailand.
+He allegedly shot at a Thai police sergeant in Mae Sot during an undercover operation against arms smuggling 2 days earlier.

+On 2 June 2026, three migrants from Myanmar were killed including two being wounded after a drone from Myanmar exploded in Thailand's Tak province.

+On 5 July 2026, Tatmadaw shelling and machinegun fire targeting positions at Minletpan struck the Thailand border village of Huai Maha Wong in Mae Sot District.

+On 1 August 2026, Thailand's Department of National Parks, Wildlife and Plant Conservation and the Karen National Union's Forest Protection and Conservation Unit jointly seized 18 teak logs found on a boat floating along the Salween River.